dimanikulin/dimanikulin/incubator/WhatILearnedAsDeliveryManager.md

 It should be able to convey what your project is able to do, how to instakk and work with the project, how to contribute, etc.
 It also keeps structured information for product and its implementation details.

+Not to overlod main reamd there are some child files created to keep details:
+- [CodeDocumentation.md](https://github.com/dimanikulin/fva/blob/master/CodeDocumentation.md) - to describe how to document the code
+- [CodeStyle.md] - to describe the code style
+- [Constraints.md] - to describe solution constraints
+- [Dependencies.md] - to descrive tools and libs are used for product development
+- [DependenciesOld.md] - to descrive old tools and libs were used for product development
+- [FunctionalView.md] - to show and describe functioanl view
+- [QualityAttributes.md] to decsribe product Quality Attributes

 My readme start with product logo.

 ### Bages